 Feb.
 4, 2011

 Judge Lisi denied a bid by Davol, Inc. and C.R.
 Bard for a new trial in the Thorpe case.
-In addition to denying the motion for a new trial, Judge Lisi also denied the defendants' request to exclude the medical expert testimony from the April trial, stating it was "undoubtedly helpful in assisting the jury" to understand the facts.
+In addition to denying the motion for a new trial, Judge Lisi denied the defendants' request to exclude the medical expert testimony from the April trial, stating it was "undoubtedly helpful in assisting the jury" to understand the facts.
+She also denied the defendants’ motion for judgment as a matter of law regarding the jury’s finding that Mr. Thorpe’s hernia mesh patch was unreasonably designed while granting their motion for judgment in their favor regarding the jury’s finding that the product’s warnings were inadequate.

 Aug.
 23, 2010

-A jury in the U.S. District Court for the District of Rhode Island awarded $1.3 million in personal injury damages and another $200,000 for loss of consortium to Christopher and Laure Thorpe in the case Christopher Thorpe and Laure Thorpe v.
+A jury in the U.S. District Court for the District of Rhode Island found the defendants liable for unreasonably designing their hernia repair patch and awarded $1.3 million in personal injury damages and another $200,000 for loss of consortium to Christopher and Laure Thorpe in the case Christopher Thorpe and Laure Thorpe v.
 Davol, Inc. and C.R.
 Bard Inc., the second case to go to trial against hernia patch manufacturer Davol, Inc. and parent company C.R.
 Bard.
-Both companies were found liable for failing to provide adequate warning or instruction for the hernia repair patch and acting unreasonably in designing the patch.

 March 29, 2010

 The first of more than 3,000 lawsuits against Davol, Inc., John Whitfield v.
 Davol, Inc., et al., went to trial in U.S. District Court for the District of Rhode Island before Chief Judge Mary M. Lisi, who also presided over pretrial litigation for federal cases involving similar allegations.
-On April 18, 2010, the jury found that the company was negligent in its design of the Composix Kugel Mesh hernia repair patch.
+On April 18, 2010, although the jury found that the companies were negligent in their design of the Composix Kugel Mesh hernia repair patch, it also found that the negligently designed product did not cause the plaintiffs’ alleged injuries, resulting in a defense verdict.

 Sept.
 28, 2007